ryan-p-randall/ryan-p-randall.github.io/recommended-reading.md

 ---

 :construction: :construction: :construction:
-This page is still _very much_ under construction.
+Just like reality and society, this page is continually under construction.
+And in a process of becoming.
+:construction: :construction: :construction:
+{: .notice}

  I'm inspired by [April Hathcock's](https://aprilhathcock.wordpress.com/recommended-reading/) and [Jessica Schomberg's](http://catassessmentresearch.blogspot.com/2016/02/critlib-and-diversity-related-books.html) lists and want to share something similar.
 I plan to have a range of things here, eventually including links to my own posts that deal with cultural studies & critical theory, particularly as it pertains to LIS.
 I'm also planning to organize and annotate these recommendations more along the way.

-:construction: :construction: :construction:
-{: .notice}
+ The below aren't my attempt at an "intro to #critlib" or "intro to critical theory"—these are just readings that I profoundly appreciate and recommend to anyone interested.

+ I'll start working on a more "intro to #critlib" section soon enough, though, and some of these will reappear there!

 ### Books